 The rod takes extreme heat, above 1400 degrees to penetrate the pores of the metal.

 The rod required to braze cast iron welds all cast iron, brass, nickel, copper, and more than 50 different kinds of steel, including stainless.

 Open the pours around the area to be repaired, drill, and grind out a U shape in the metal, so it is no longer a hairline crack.

-Practice with cast iron by grinding a slot 1/16th to 1/8th of an inch into the metal.
+With an angle grinder, practice with cast iron by grinding a slot 1/16th to 1/8th of an inch into the metal.
 Use a brazing or cutting tip to bring the metal to 1400 degrees.